ikding/pycon_2018/README.md

 * Supervised learning / classification
   * Classification: does this DOM element contain pub date for this article or not
 * Practical issues in date collection:
-  * After correct publication date is entered into csv, web apge goes 404
+  * After correct publication date is entered into csv, web page goes 404
   * Articles have pub dates when viewed in the browser
   * ....
 * Get all DOM elements w/ dates